Street Fighter: The Legend of Chun-Li: Box office

+Critical response

 Street Fighter: The Legend of Chun-Li was not pre-screened for critics.
 It was ranked 44th in Rotten Tomatoes' 100 worst reviewed films of the 2000s.
+Metacritic, which uses a weighted average, assigned the film a score of 17 out of 100, based on 11 critics, indicating "overwhelming dislike".

 Film historian Leonard Maltin seemed to agree, stating that "The 1994 picture was one of the worst movies ever inspired by a video game; even Jean-Claude Van Damme fans couldn't rationalize this turkey, which should have been titled Four Hundred Funerals and No Sex.
 Yet this pointless and inept action vehicle makes its predecessor seem like Gone with the Wind...Hopelessly contrived, with lamely-choreographed fight sequences; highlight is Chris Klein's cry of 'Bomb!
 Get out, now!'
 Our sentiments exactly."

 Among the film's more positive reviews, Rob Nelson of Variety wrote: "Neither the best nor the worst of movies derived from video games, Street Fighter: The Legend of Chun-Li at least gives action fans plenty to ogle besides the titular heroine (Kristin Kreuk)."
 Jeannette Catsoulis of The New York Times wrote that the film was "reveling in the vivid Bangkok locations, Geoff Boyle's photography is crisp and bright, and Dion Lam's action choreography unusually witty."

 Negative reviews focused on the screenplay and fight scenes.
 Frank Scheck of The Hollywood Reporter wrote that "other than a few reasonably well-staged fight sequences, the proceedings are dull and visually uninspired.
 Justin Marks' solemn screenplay lacks any trace of wit."Jeremy Wheeler of TV Guide wrote: "Fight scenes, while admirable for shaking off the shaky-cam aesthetic of their big-screen brethren, neither inspire nor find a good balance between martial arts and FX-laden power punches."
 Jim Vejvoda of IGN gave the film 1.5 stars out of 5, writing: "There's better staged and more enjoyable brawls between Peter and The Chicken on Family Guy."
 Ryan Davis of Giant Bomb described it as "a re-envisioning [of the source material] by people who can't see."